At a Glance

 ✨Prepare for Scenario-Based Questions

 Anticipate scenario-based questions related to client support and wellbeing.
-Think through potential challenges you might face in the role and how you would address them, showcasing your problem-solving abilities and commitment to client welfare.
+Think through potential challenges you might face in the role and how you would address them, showcasing your problem-solving skills and commitment to client welfare.